Last Updated on April 17, 2023 by Admin

 4. Performance and Monitoring

 The monitoring phase often happens concurrently with the execution phase.
-This phase is necessary to measure progress and performance and to ensure that items are in line with the overall project management plan.
+This phase is necessary to measure progress and performance and ensure that items align with the project management plan.

 5. Closing Phase (Closure)

 The final stage of the project represents its official completion.
-The project manager is evaluating what went well and refers to any potential failures.
+The project manager evaluates what went well and refers to potential failures.
 In the end, the team conducts a project report, calculates the final budget, and offers information about any tasks that remain unfinished.
 The project report will be valuable feedback for future construction projects in combination with analyzing the potential failures.

 The functions of project management for Construction Project

-The functions of project management for construction generally include the following:
+The tasks of project management for construction generally include the following:

-- Specification of project objectives and plans including delineation of scope, budgeting, scheduling, setting performance requirements, and selecting project participants.
+- Specify project objectives and plans, including delineation of scope, budgeting, scheduling, setting performance requirements, and selecting project participants.

-- Maximization of efficient resource utilization through procurement of labor, materials, and equipment according to the prescribed schedule and plan.
+- Maximizes efficient resource utilization through labor, materials, and equipment procurement according to the prescribed schedule and plan.